 Welcome to the Dryhope Self Drive Audio Trail

 My name is Mary.
 They call me 'The Flower of Yarrow' and Yarrow is where I grew up.
 I married Wat Scott, often known as 'Auld Wat', perhaps the most famous reiver of his day.
-We live at Dryhope, my father's tower above St Mary's Loch and whenver the larder is running low, I just put his spurs on the table and he knows a raid to fill the byre is needed.
+We live at Dryhope, my father's tower above St Mary's Loch and whenever the larder is running low, I just put his spurs on the table and he knows a raid to fill the byre is needed.
 With six sons and as many daughters to feed, it's an often occurrence.

-Trail length is 70 miles, driving time is approximately 2 hrs and the trail will take you a full day.
+The trail length is 70 miles, driving time is approximately 2 hrs and the trail will take you a full day.

 to your Mobile/Tablet device enabling GPS activation and allowing you to relax, and just Drive and Discover.